 I have a Master’s degree from the University of British Columbia (Parfrey Lab).
 For my Master’s, I looked at the various factors that control microbial settlement on seaweeds.
 I conducted two experiments to test (a) whether seaweed shape interacted with water flow to differentially effect microbial settlement on seaweed surfaces and (b) whether seaweeds growing in close proximity share microbes with each other.
 During this time, I was also a part of the Botany Graduate Student’s Association, which is a group that organizes various academic and non-academic events for Botany Graduate students.

 Lastly, I obtained my Bachelor’s degree from the University of British Columbia in Honours Biology.
 For my undergraduate thesis (Parfrey Lab), I studied the shifts that occur in water column microbial communities along large salinity gradients.
-My previous work experience also includes a position in the Berbee Lab as a Fungal Research Assistant.
+My previous work experience also includes a position in the Berbee Lab (UBC) as a Fungal Research Assistant.

 I enjoy being active my my graduate communities.
 Currently, I am co-chair of Colloquium committee in the Ecology and Evolutionary Biology Department at CU Boulder.
 I also sat on the executive committee of the Botany Graduate Student’s Association at UBC for two years.